-1.)
-Google My Business Profile
+1. Google My Business Profile

-While everyone can benefit from Google My Business and should have their business profile claimed, who benefits most from this are local businesses / businesses nearby.
+While everyone can benefit from Google My Business and should have their business profile claimed, those who benefit most from this the most are local businesses / businesses nearby.
 This is why it’s vital that your practice is listed.
 When a user searches for terms such as “podiatrist near me” or “dentists in *city* “, this makes you much more likely to appear if you have your profile both claimed and information updated.
 Patients can even schedule appointments or reach out to you for questions straight from GMB.

 When looking to establish trust and wow potential clients, it’s important that your website stands out in order to garner as much attention from the visitor as possible before they decide whether to leave your site or not.
 You have seconds before they make this decision, so it’s crucial your site is designed in a way that makes it easy for users to get what they want and fast.

 While there are many things that make a website great, a few vital things include mobile-friendly pages, a secure site, user-oriented site design, and great content.
-Anyone looking for practices of your type (podiatrist, physical therapy, chiropractors, etc) in the area should be able to quickly and easily find what they want, right?
+Anyone looking for practices of your type (podiatrist, physical therapy, chiropractors, etc.) in the area should be able to quickly and easily find what they want, right?
 If your site looks and performs like it was made before the last T-Rex went extinct, you might want to consider a new site.

-3.)
-Maintaining Proper Search Engine Optimization
+3. Maintaining Proper Search Engine Optimization

-4.)
-Show Potential Clients You’re Active With Social Media
+4. Show Potential Clients You’re Active With Social Media

-Love it or hate it, social media has only continued to grow seemingly exponentially since it’s initial introduction.
+Love it or hate it, social media has only continued to grow, seemingly exponentially, since its initial introduction.
 Posting consistently on social media is an important way to quickly update current, previous, and future clients as to the status of your practice.
 Even posting simple things that can trigger emotional responses, such as “Happy 3 year work anniversary to *name*” can help clients feel more connected with your practice.
 If blogging is one thing you use to help increase traffic to your website, it can be a great way to notify your followers of new posts as well.

 Not only does consistent posting act as a form of advertising when people are seeing your business and following you, it also shows them that you’re still active and can act as a reminder to schedule their next check-up/appointment.
-Growing a following with proper social media management is also important as often times people will see “Your friend X liked this post”, or things along that line, that can in turn make your practice show up in the timelines of friends of people following you (wow, that’s a lot!).
+Growing a following with proper social media management is also important, as often times people will see “Your friend X liked this post”, or things along that line, that can in turn make your practice show up in the timelines of friends of people following you (wow, that’s a lot!).